 MWiB President 2017-2019

-Becoming more involved in Women’s Network, I soon realised that not only was it a caring and supportive group, but that amazing work was being supported on a global scale by women of the Methodist Church.
+Also having the time and opportunity to become more involved in the circuit Women’s Network, I soon realised that not only was it a caring and prayerful group, but that amazing work was being supported on a global scale by women of the Methodist Church.

 Following my late husband’s death in 2004, I returned to work on a part-time basis but soon realised that God had other plans for me and between 2006 and 2011 I served as a volunteer in two areas of Brazil.
 Visa regulations restricted my time there to a maximum of 180 days in each calendar year so I was able to continue to serve in the UK too.
 Alongside my local preaching and work within my local church, I was an active member of the ecumenical Christian Aid and Fairtrade committees and the Street Pastor team.